smallblue2/Hako/docs/functional-spec/FS.md

 A configuration utility allowing users to customize the system's appearance and behavior, ensuring accessibility and user preference alignment.

-### 4.2 Stretch Goals
+### 4.2 System With Stretch Goals
-The following components are stretch goals intended to expand the system's functionality if time permits.
-These components are illustrated in the Stretch Goal System Design diagram:
+The following `Network` and `Task System` components are stretch goals intended to expand the system's functionality if time permits.
+These components are illustrated in the extended system diagram:

 ![](res/stretch_goal_system_design.png)